XxAntxX/Python_ShoppingList/Readme.md

 **Problem**
 > 🚧 Describe the real-world problem your application solves.
 (Not HOW, but WHAT)

+People need to go shopping from time to time.

 💡 Example: In a small local pizzeria, the staff writes orders and calculates totals by hand.
 This causes mistakes and inconsistent orders or discounts.

 **Scenario**